rak-n-rok/Krake/docs/dev/architecture.rst

 =============

-The control plane is responsible for bringing the declarative API to life: it synchronize the declared desired state of a API resource with the managed real world object (see also :ref:`dev/concepts:Control Plane` on the concepts chapter).
+The control plane is responsible for bringing the declarative API to life: it synchronizes the declared desired state of a API resource with the managed real world object (see also :ref:`dev/concepts:Control Plane` on the concepts chapter).

 The control plane consists of a set of *controllers*.
 Normally, one controller